FOCS PARENT GROUP FREQUENTLY ASKED QUESTIONS

 How do I join a parent group?

-- Once a group is ready to run, FOCS Director of Programs, Christine Tang, will contact you to confirm your participation via e-mail and completing program fee payment $130.
+- FOCS Director of Programs Christine Tang will contact you to confirm your participation via email.

 How do I apply or inquire about scholarships for FOCS parent groups?